 It’s worth noting that there is still a higher level of risk perceived for singing, and woodwind and brass instruments (see below), and even after scientific testing the government does recommend extra steps, including limiting player numbers, continuing to favour outdoor performance, and adhering strictly to distancing, are taken to mitigate against this risk.

 Orchestra pits and other designated band areas on the small side have been identified by the government as presenting extra risk as well, so it has put in place extra steps to maintain safety in those areas – including spreading musicians out beyond the pit, using markings to ensure social distancing is maintained, and avoiding having musicians face-to-face, with protective barriers required if that can’t be avoided.

 Visit www.gov.uk/guidance for full guidance on regional tiers, and always refer to government sources for the most accurate and up-to-date information.

-Outside of a national lockdown, the above guidance applied to non-professional musicians and ensembles, as well as professionals participating in performing arts.
+Once lockdown lifts to allow indoor gatherings, the above COVID-safe guidance will apply to non-professional musicians and ensembles, as well as professionals participating in performing arts.
 When amateur music-making can take place, it’s largely expected to comply to the ‘rule of six’, only being except if it’s an ‘organised activity’.
-And, once full national lockdowns have been imposed, these activities must be paused.
+If due to unforeseen circumstances, full national lockdowns are imposed again, these activities must be paused.

 The important point, for the government, is that any meet-ups for amateur music-making should be in a COVID-19 Secure venue or public outdoor place.
 And non-professional performing arts activity, including choirs, orchestras or drama groups, can continue to rehearse or perform together where this is planned activity in line with the professional performing arts guidance above, as long as there is no mingling or interaction between groups of more than six at any time.